French – Madame Wigley

 News from home

-Please feel free to send your child in with photos, books or indeed anything else which has a connection to FRANCE or FRENCH!
+In class, we love discussing any experiences of France or French learning that has taken place at home or on holiday.
+Please feel free to send your child with photos, books or indeed anything else which has a connection to all things FRENCH!